 Retention Worker Position at JOIN

 JOIN is a non-profit social service agency that houses people experiencing homelessness who are actively sleeping on the street in Multnomah County.
 The vast majority of our work takes place out on the street in people’s camps and, once housed, in their apartments.
-But JOIN also operates a basic service facility in East Portland where people can take a shower, pick up their mail, be part of a community, and access other basic services.
+JOIN also operates a basic service facility in east Portland where people can take a shower, pick up their mail, be part of a community, and access other basic services.
 It is a busy environment – an environment that extends into the office spaces of each employee regardless of job description.

 Overview of the Position

 This position provides housing stabilization support for people recently housed from Safety Off the Street sites by a new multi-agency In-Reach Team coordinated by JOIN.
 JOIN’s retention efforts seek to empower people to maintain permanent, independent housing through acquiring income, promoting physical and emotional health, and building community.
 Retention Workers need to be able to build authentic relationships and work effectively with people experiencing homelessness, regardless of their backgrounds, personal histories, household composition, and be willing and able to engage people on the streets, in organized camps and shelter, in their homes, in community settings and in our service facility.